jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 - Static websites are fast, because it's simply files served directly from the hard disk.
 - Static websites are secure.
-Nobody has even found an SQL injection in static pages.
+Nobody has ever found an SQL injection in static pages.
 - Static websites are easy to deploy.
 Just copy them to your webhost using (S)FTP/rsync/scp and you are done.
 They work on all webhosts: no CGI or extra